 Income vs. Profit

 The most important tax concept is that you are only taxed on the amount of profit generated from your blog.
 Notice how I didn’t say the income generated from your blog.
-Income is the total money that you receive from your blog.
-It includes things such as a Google AdSense check, affiliate income, money received for paid posts, money received for text links or banner ads…basically any money at all that someone gives you for your blog.
+Income is the total money that you receive from your blog, including things such as a Google AdSense check, affiliate income, money received for paid posts, money received for text links or banner ads, and other services…basically any money at all that someone gives you for your blog.
 Profit is the amount of income that is left over after paying all of your blog’s expenses.
 This is where it gets really interesting.

 What would you consider to be blog expenses?
 Sure, there are some pretty obvious things, such as the cost of your domain name and the cost of web hosting.
 But there are soooo many more things that qualify as tax deductible blog expenses.
 Basically, anything you buy or spend money on specifically for your blog is a deductible expense.

 - Have you paid for any website design work, maybe some behind the scenes coding or a nice logo for your header image?